 Lymphoma is a type of cancer that starts in immune cells called lymphocytes.
-When lymphoma affects the skin, it may cause a rash that appears as one or more scaly, reddish-to-purple patches, plaques, or nodules.
+Lymphoma can cause a rash that appears as one or more scaly patches, plaques, or nodules.

 A lymphoma rash, such as mycosis fungoides (MF), can be easy to confuse with other skin conditions, such as psoriasis or eczema, which can cause similar symptoms.
 A person may also experience other symptoms, and these can help doctors make the correct diagnosis.